nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 - Neither the size nor the growth rate of the global state is bounded, this gives very little certainty in the cost of full node participation.
-- the system raises one-time revenue for expanding the state storage, but miners and full nodes have to bear the expense of storage over time.
+- The system raises one-time revenue for expanding the state storage, but miners and full nodes have to bear the cost of storage over time.
-- there's no obvious reason why the cost of expanding storage should be priced in fixed Gas amounts, which is designed as measurement to price units of computation.
+- There's no obvious reason why the cost of expanding storage should be priced in fixed Gas amounts, which is designed as measurement to price units of computation.
-- the "pay once, occupy forever" state storage model gives very little incentive for users to voluntarily clear state, and do so sooner than later.
+- The "pay once, occupy forever" state storage model gives very little incentive for users to voluntarily clear state, and do so sooner than later.

 The Ethereum community is actively working on this problem, and the leading solution is to charge smart contract "state rent" - contracts have to periodically pay fees based on the size of its state.
-If the rent is not paid, the contract goes to "hibernation" and not accessible before the payment is current again.
+If the rent is not paid, the contract goes to "hibernation" and is not accessible before the payment is current again.
 We see several difficult-to-solve problems with this approach:

-- many contracts, especially popular ERC20 contracts, represent decentralized communities and express asset ownership of many users.
+- Many contracts, especially popular ERC20 contracts, represent decentralized communities and express asset ownership of many users.
 It's a difficult problem to coordinate all the users to pay for state rent in a fair and efficient way.
-- even a contract is current on its rent payment, it still may not be fully functional because some of its dependent contracts may be behind on their payments.
+- Even if a contract is current on its rent payment, it still may not be fully functional because some of its dependent contracts may be behind on their payments.
-- the user experience for contracts with state rent is sub-optimal
+- The user experience for contracts with state rent is sub-optimal

 We believe a well-designed mechanism to regulate the state storage has to be able to achieve the following goals:

-- the growth of the global state has to be bounded to give predictability for full node participation.
+- The growth of the global state has to be bounded to give predictability for full node participation.
 Ideally, the cost is well within the range of non-professional participants to keep the network maximally decentralized.
 Keeping this barrier low allows participants of the decentralized network to verify history and state independently, without having to trust a third party or service.
 This is fundamentally the reason why public blockchains are valuable.
-- with bounded growth of the global state, the price for expanding it and the rewards for reducing it should be determined by the market.
+- With bounded growth of the global state, the price for expanding it and the rewards for reducing it should be determined by the market.
 In particular, it's desirable to have the cost of expanding state storage higher when it's mostly full, and lower when it's mostly empty.
-- the system has to be able to continuously raise revenue from its state users to pay miners for providing this resource.
+- The system has to be able to continuously raise revenue from its state users to pay miners for providing this resource.
 This serves both purposes of balancing miner's economics and providing incentives for users to clear unnecessary states sooner than later.

-Just like how Bitcoin throttles and forces pricing on bandwidth, and Ethereum throttles and forces pricing on computation, to keep a blockchain network long term decentralized and sustainable, we have to come up with a way to constrain and price the global state.
+Just like how Bitcoin throttles and forces pricing on bandwidth and Ethereum throttles and forces pricing on computation, to keep a blockchain network long term decentralized and sustainable, we have to come up with a way to constrain and price the global state.
 This is especially important for preservation focused, Store of Assets networks, where usage of the network is not about transactions that mostly happen off-chain, but ongoing occupation of the global state.

 ## 6. The Economic Model of the Nervos Common Knowledge Base